Every Agent-to-Agent Transaction Must Answer Two Questions. Most Answer Only One.

 const score = await client.getAgentScore(agent.id);

-// evidentiary weight than a score built on self-reported completions
+// evidentiary weight than a score built on self-reported completions.

-But "not a permanent blocker" is not the same as "solved."
-The second question remains largely unanswered in deployed agent systems.
-The teams that answer it first will have a structural advantage that latecomers cannot easily replicate.
+None of these are permanent blockers.
+But "not a permanent blocker" is different from "solved."
+The second question remains largely unanswered in most deployed agent systems.